 - Oʻzbek (uzbekiska)

-Who has the right to family reunification?
+Who may have a right to family reunification?

 Your family has the possibility of applying for residence permits to join you in Sweden if you

-If you have the right to family reunification, you may be covered by what is called a ‘maintenance requirement’.
+If you have the right to family reunification, you may be covered by what is called a maintenance requirement.
 This means that you must be able to support yourself and your family.
 You must also have a home of a sufficient size and standard that you can live together in when your family moves to Sweden.

 You need to show that you have regular work-related income that enables you to support yourself and your family members who are applying for residence permits.
 Here are examples of what is counted as work-related income: